hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 Now you should see a pdf file in your current directory by the same name.
 Create the plots for each of the samples and move them over to your laptop using `Filezilla`.

 Open up the pdf file for Nanog-rep1.
-The first plot illustrates the distance between the modes from which the shift size was determined.
+The first plot illustrates **the distance between the modes from which the shift size was determined**.

 <img src="../img/model-macs.png" width="400">

-The second plot is the cross-correlation plot....

-**ADD CROSS-CORrELATION DETAILS HERE IF WE TAKE OUT SPP**
+The second plot is the  **cross-correlation plot**.
+This is a graphical representation of the Pearson correlation of positive- and negative- strand tag densities, shifting the strands relative to each other by increasing distance.

+**ADD PLOT HERE**

+The peak reflects the strand shift value at which we observe the highest correlation between the positive and negative strands genome-wide.
+In an ideal case, when all of the sequenced tags participate in such binding patterns, the correlation magnitude reaches a maximum value.
+Conversely, the magnitude decreases as tag positions are randomized.

+From the plot, it appears that the highest correlation ..... is observed at about _______strand shift. *Take a look at the Nanog-rep2 plot, how does this compare considering there were zero peaks identified?*

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*